-Type of Section WEstjustice's drafting suggestions Insert new 558AA A person who is responsible for a contravention of a civil remedy provision is subsection taken to have contravened that provision.
-5504 See Recommendation Three for background information.
-Amend and insert new 558A 558A Meaning of franchisee entity, and responsible franchisor entity and responsible supply chain entity subsection responsible supply chain energy (1) A person is a franchisee entity of a franchise if: (a) the person is a franchisee (including a subfranchisee) in relation to the franchise; and (b) the business conducted by the person under the franchise is substantially or materially associated with intellectual property relating to the franchise.
+Part One: Increased accountability in franchises, labour hire and supply chains Division 4A - Responsibility of responsible franchisor entities and holding companies for certain contraventions contravention Type of Section WEstjustice's drafting suggestions change 558AA A norcen who is responsible for a contravention of a civil remody provision is Insert new subsection 558AA A person who is responsible for a contravention of a civil remedy provision is Subsection taken to have contravened that provision.
+See Recommendation Nine for background information.
+Amend and 558A 558A Meaning of franchisee entity, and-responsible franchisor entity and insert new responsible supply chain entity subsection (1) A person is a franchisee entity of a franchise if: (a) the person is a franchisee (including a subfranchisee) in relation to the franchise; and (b) the business conducted by the person under the franchise is substantially or materially associated with intellectual property relating to the franchise.
 (2) A person is a responsible franchisor entity for a franchisee entity of a franchise if: (a) the person is a franchisor (including a subfranchisor) in relation to the franchise; and (b) the person has a significant degree of influence or control over the franchisee entity's affairs.
 (3) A person is a responsible supply chain entity if there is a chain or series of 2 or more arrangements for the supply or production of goods or services performed by a person (the worker); and (a) the person is a party to any of the arrangements in the chain or series and has influence or control over the worker's affairs or the person who employs or engages the worker; or (b) the person is the recipient or beneficiary of the goods supplied or produced or services performed by the worker.
-See Recommendations One and Two for background information.
+See Recommendations Seven and Eight for background information.
 Note that minor amendments will also need to be made to 558B(3), 558C and in Part 7 - application and transitional provisions.
 We do not provide drafting instructions for these minor amendments.